Nike-Inc/Willow/README.md

 ### Logging Message Closures

 Logging a message is easy, but knowing when to add the logic necessary to build a log message and tune it for performance can be a bit tricky.
-We want to make sure logic is encapsulated and very performant. `Timber` log level closures allow you to cleanly wrap all the logic to build up the message.
+We want to make sure logic is encapsulated and very performant. `Willow` log level closures allow you to cleanly wrap all the logic to build up the message.
 Once you pass the closure off to the `Logger`, it will only run that closure if the log level specified is actually enabled.
 This allows you to encapsulate all the logic around creating the log message, while ensure it will only run if the log message will actually be executed.

 Let's start with a very naive example.